John-Jordan/CodeJournal/README.md

 # CodeJournal
 Jotting down the happenings of my coding life.
 Also reversed the post order so I won't have to scroll down to the bottom each time to write a new post.

+8/23/21 - I finished my rock, paper, scissors program.
+Mine was slightly longer than Angela's but it worked.
+I proceeded to start on Day 5 - Loops.
+Started the lessons and building an average height calculator.

 8/21/21 - Worked on a problem that utilized nested lists and replaced data with a new value.
 Also started working on coding the rock, paper, scissors game.
 I thought I had worked on that the other day but it was a different one.
 This will be the last project for day 4.

 8/19/21 - I built a small program to decide who pays the check after a meal.
 It used the random module to pick out a name that I had added to a list from user input.
 Took a couple tries to get the syntax correct but it works.
 I even through a for loop in at the end to make it run through it 10 times and see how random it was.
 Looked good to me.
 I'll prob erase it and make a couple more just to let it sink in.